About The District

 The original headworks and wooden flume for "The Swalley" main canal were constructed in 1900 and located approximately ½ mile upstream from the Steidl/Tweet Dam, one mile north of downtown Bend.
 This dam was built in the current location of the North Canal Diversion Dam.
 From 1900 to 1909 ditches, flumes, and roads were built.
 The wooden flumes were necessary to transport water over sections of challenging volcanic topography.
 The Swalley is considered one of the earliest completed U.S. Carey Act projects in Central Oregon and has historical significance in Bend because of its importance in early irrigation development and association with prominent pioneers in Central Oregon.

-Swalley currently serves ~4,333 acres (including instream leases) of irrigated lands located from northern Bend, Oregon, northerly and generally between State Highway 97 and State Highway 20 to southern Redmond, Oregon.
-The District boundary is approximately 14 miles long (north to south) and 4 miles wide and serves approximately 668 delivery accounts.
+Swalley currently serves lands between Bend and Redmond, Oregon.
+The District boundary is approximately 14 miles long (north to south) and 4 miles wide and serves approximately 668 accounts within a 17,000 acre service territory.

-The District operates and maintains over 28-miles of main canal and laterals, including several existing piped segments and a state-of-the-art hydroelectric facility.
+The District operates and maintains around 30-miles of canals and pipelines, including a hydroelectric facility.
 With a nod to the pioneer spirit of our forefathers, in 2016, the District embarked upon a cutting-edge System Improvement Planning (SIP) effort to create a blueprint for mapping out a path to modernizing the entire conveyance system.

-Consistent with its ongoing modernization program, building out a system-wide piped conveyance to deliver pressurized water (and conserve water for the environment) is the way of the future.
-Piping canals is the contemporary method proposed for maximum water conservation, delivery efficiencies, energy efficiencies, carbon reductions, public safety, and environmental protection.
-The SIP will become a key element of the District’s planning documents and is expected to become the basis for future phased construction.
-We suspect that the original Swalley pioneers would be proud that the pioneer spirit is alive and well.
+Consistent with its ongoing modernization program, building out a system-wide piped conveyance to deliver pressurized water is the way of the future.
+Piping canals is the contemporary method proposed for maximizing water conservation, delivery efficiencies, energy efficiencies, carbon reductions, public safety, and environmental protection.
+The SIP is a key element of the District’s planning documents and the basis for future phased construction plans.
+We suspect that the Zwalle pioneers would be proud that the pioneer spirit is alive and well.

 Swalley Homestead

-Eight pioneer families formed the Deschutes Reclamation and Irrigation Company in 1899.
+After around eight years of toiling, eight pioneer families came together and formed the Deschutes Reclamation and Irrigation Company (DRIC) in 1899.
 They came to Central Oregon to homestead, and ended up forming the first irrigation project on the Deschutes River.
-Two of the families were headed by George W. and Charles B. Swalley.
-Charles ended up being the "boss" in organizing the administration of DRIC (as well as leading the field crews in building the first flumes that carried water to the main ditch).
-Later, a county road was named Swalley Road, this was near his homestead.
+Two of the families were headed by George W. and Charles B. Swalley (Zwalle).
+Charles ended up being the "boss" in organizing the administration of DRIC (as well as leading the field crews in building the first power flumes that carried water to the main canal).
+Later, a county road was named Swalley Road near his homestead.
 As the years went on, DRIC was generally known as Swalley Water.
 We don't have much history on the other original pioneer families, except for their names, which many of today's roads in Bend, Tumalo, and Redmond are christened with.
-The original Swalley homestead developed by Ed Monroe in 1904, is located at 20510 Swalley Road.
+The original Swalley homestead, later developed by pioneer Ed Monroe, is located at 20510 Swalley Road and currently owned and operated by Swalley Board Member Charlie Holm and family.

 1907 Rules and Regulations